-For the subject property: a wetland is not present on the subject property.
+For the subject property: no wetlands are present near the subject property.

 Wetland and Floodplain Regulations

 Please read the following if you are planning to do any work near a stream, lake, wetland, or floodway, including: dredge, fill, rip rap, or otherwise alter the banks or beds of, or construct, operate, or maintain any dock, pier, wharf, sluice, dam, piling, wall, fence, utility, flood plain, or floodway subject to State or Federal regulatory jurisdiction.